LLMs + Persona-Plug = Personalized LLMs: Introduction

 Therefore, a better strategy for personalizing LLMs is to plug the user's holistic styles into the LLMs without modification of their structures and parameters.
 To achieve this, we propose a persona-plug (\ours{}) model.
 It involves a lightweight plug-in user embedder module that embeds user historical patterns into a single user-specific embedding in input for LLMs to refer to.
 In the user embedder module, we first develop a user behavior encoder to represent a user's each historical behavior into a dense vector.
-Then an input-aware personal aggregator synthesizes all these vectors into a user-specific personal embedding according to their relevance to current task inputs.
+Then, an input-aware personal aggregator synthesizes all these vectors into a user-specific personal embedding according to their relevance to current task inputs.
 This unique personal embedding from all histories is supposed to capture the user's general patterns in language tasks.
 After obtaining this personalized embedding, we directly attach it to the current input to guide fixed LLMs in tailoring their outputs according to user preferences.
-In this way, our \ours{} model can better perform personalized language model generation tasks relying on the extracted user's comprehensive personal patterns in a plug-and-play strategy, shown in Figure~\ref{fig:intro}.
-Furthermore, \ours{} model can also be optimized in an end-to-end manner by the next token prediction losses according to all users' data, which is more efficient and effective.
+In this way, our \ours{} model can better perform personalized tasks relying on the extracted user's comprehensive personal patterns in a plug-and-play strategy, shown in Figure~\ref{fig:intro}.
+Furthermore, \ours{} model can also be optimized in an end-to-end manner by all users' data, which is more efficient and effective compared with resorting to the limited data of each user to fine-tune personalized LLMs.

 Experiments on six tasks in the public language model personalization (LaMP) benchmark~\cite{LAMP} show that our proposed \ours{} model achieves significant improvements over existing personalized LLM models from 1.4\% to 35.8\%.
 The main contribution of our work is three-fold: